Using a proper training collar will aid your dog’s ability to learn if the collar fits well and is used correctly.

 There are a variety of collars that can be used for training your dog.
 The size of the dog’s head is the key to a proper fit.
 Chain or nylon training collars should slip over the dog’s neck snuggly, yet not so tightly that it has to be forced.
 Training collars come in sizes as small as 10 inches and as large as 30 inches.

 The slip collar is the most widely recognized and recommended training collar.
 There are two types of slip collars: chain and nylon.

 Nylon training collars are not recommended for dogs with long coats because they fray, remain tight, and tangle or matte into the hair.
-If you have a smooth coated shorthaired dog that does not need many leash corrections or may have some skin sensitivity, this collar may work well for you.
+This collar may work well for you if you have a smooth-coated shorthaired dog that does not need many leash corrections or may have some skin sensitivity.

 Pay attention to the weight of the chain and the size of the links on the training collar.
 The weight and size of the chain must be appropriate to the size and weight of the dog.

-It is also important to know that a training collar that is too long for a dog requires a great deal of finesse to use properly.
+It is also important to know that a too-long training collar requires a great deal of finesse to use correctly.